The Church of Sweden and the quest to bounce back better

 Organizational slack is the excess capacity maintained by an organization.
 The concept is discussed in more detail later, but slack is traditionally understood to appear in three main forms ranging from available slack – which is the most easily accessible form – via recoverable slack over to the most difficult category to engage, potential slack, involving new assets or resources outside of the organization.

-The Church of Sweden in the 2015 Refugee Wave
+The Church of Sweden in the 2015 Refugee Reception

 Two parish examples from the 2015 reception of refugees are presented.
 Both are situated in major urban areas, Saltsjöbaden in the east of Sweden, and Bergsjön in the west.
 The parish examples are based on our interviews with staff, board members and active volunteers and they illustrate the role of the Church in the formation of resilience at local community level.

-In the fall of 2015, many European countries experienced an increased influx of migrants emanating from the conflict raging in Syria.
+In the fall of 2015, many European countries experienced rapidly increasing numbers of asylum seekers emanating from the conflict raging in Syria.
 Hundreds of thousands of refugees suddenly migrated during a short period and some 163,000 people applied for asylum in Sweden, which was about twice the number of migrants compared to the entire year before.
 This was a considerable jolt both to the welfare systems (schools, hospitals, social services), but it also added pressure at the community level, since the refugees were offered housing in municipalities across Sweden after an initial port of entry in the major urban areas.

 A wide range of organizations quickly became involved as early responders with a large amount of volunteers in the forefront of the reception at major train stations and other ports of entry, like in so many other European countries: receiving, providing accommodation, and caring for the refugees.
 More than 80 percent of the parishes in the Church of Sweden organized some form of activity for the refugees during this period.
 Both long- and short-term housing, language training courses, counseling, and help with asylum applications, to a wide range of social activities like cooking classes, music and sports events, excursions, mentoring and much more were offered.